-The Framework states that Neighbourhood Plans should support the strategic development needs of the wider area set out in the Local Plan.
-They should not promote less development or undermine its strategic policies.
-It adds that Neighbourhood Plans should plan positively to shape and direct development that is outside the strategic elements of the Local Plan.
+The Framework states that Neighbourhood Plans should not promote less development than set out in the Local Plan or undermine its strategic policies.
+It adds that, outside these strategic elements, Neighbourhood Plans will be able to shape and direct sustainable development in their area.